redocelotcode/repo/README.md

 # The recocelot hackcamp repo for website and database code

-Controllers in root directory exlc home controller\
+Controllers in root directory excl home controller\
 phtml pages in Views directory \
 nav bar and footer in Views/template \